datastax/nvidia-model-benchmark/README.md

 ##### Required Parameters

 - `URL`: The URL of the embedding service
-- `MODEL`: The model name to use for embeddings
+- `MODEL`: The model name to use for embeddings (the "nvidia/" prefix is optional and will be added automatically if omitted)

 ##### Optional Parameters